 - Put the oats, dates and cinnamon into a food processor.
 Process until dough forms.

 - Press dough into a parchment lined 9x5 baking dish.
 Place in the fridge.

-- Blend the coconut cream, maple syrup and peanut butter until fluffly and smooth.
+- Blend the coconut cream, maple syrup, vanilla and peanut butter until fluffly and smooth.
 Smooth peanut butter layer over crust.
 Place bars in the freezer for 30 minutes.

 - Once the peanut butter layer is semi-firm, top with warmed jam.
 Place bars back in the freezer to firm up.